carbon-language/carbon-lang/llvm/docs/LangRef.rst

     a valid attribute for return values and can only be applied to one parameter.

+``swiftasync``
+    This indicates that the parameter is the asynchronous context parameter and triggers the creation of a target-specific extended frame record to store this pointer.
+This is not a valid attribute for return values and can only be applied to one parameter.

 ``swifterror``
     This attribute is motivated to model and optimize Swift error handling.
 It can be applied to a parameter with pointer to pointer type or a